ibm-developer/icp-nodejs-sample/README.md

 ### This sample is for demonstrative purposes only and is NOT for production use. ###

-### For all features to be available this is best viewed in Google Chrome or Safari.
+### For all features to be available this is best viewed in Google Chrome or Safari with client-side JavaScript enabled.

 ## Introduction
 This sample application is intended to guide you through the process of deploying your own Node.js applications into IBM Cloud Private.
 Useful links and examples are provided and the application itself is one that makes use of various monitoring capabilities.
 Note that this sample was produced in early October 2017 and so the code you are provided with by using the generators may differ!
 The application provided uses the `ibmcom/ibmnode` Docker images.